Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Bantam Sofa

-Higher seat height, balanced depth, and reliable back support.
+Higher seat, balanced depth, strong back support.

 Testing Team Takeaways